 With a fixed annuity, the insurance company guarantees the principal and a minimum rate of interest.
 The growth of the annuity’s value and the payments can be a fixed dollar amount or increase by a certain interest rate or formula.
 State insurance departments regulate fixed annuities.

-In a variable annuity, money is invested in mutual funds that are only available to the insurance company’s annuity investors.
+In a variable annuity, money is invested in mutual funds that are only available to the company’s annuity investors.
 The amount you will be paid depends on the funds’ performance, net of expenses.
 As with any mutual fund selection, be sure to pay close attention to fund management fees, investment performance and risk.
-State regulators and the Securities and Exchange Commission (SEC) regulate variable annuities.
+State regulators and the U.S. Securities and Exchange Commission (SEC) regulate variable annuities.

-When insurance companies refer to immediate or deferred annuities, they mean the time when they start paying you.
+When insurance companies refer to immediate or deferred annuities, they mean the timeframe when they start paying you.
 With an immediate annuity, payments begin right away, but with a deferred annuity, payments may be arranged to start much later.

 Riders, such as a cost of living adjustment or a death benefit, can be added to annuity contracts at an additional cost to further customize them as well.